-Include a statement of why the particular PII/PHI is collected, maintained, used, or disseminated in the Area Boundary is necessary to the program's or agency's mission.
-Merely stating the general purpose of the Area Boundary without explaining why this particular type of information should be collected and stored is not an adequate response to this question.
+Include a statement of why the particular PII/PHI is collected, maintained, used, or disseminated in the Area Boundary is necessary to the programs or agency's mission.
+Merely stating the general purpose of the Area Boundary without explaining why this information should be collected and stored is not an adequate response to this question.